KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 terraform apply -var-file=../packer/credentials.pkrvars.hcl
 ```

-The var-file is the one used also in packer and contains the connection variables so that Terraform can talk to Proxmox.
+The var-file is the one used also in Packer and contains the connection variables so that Terraform can talk to Proxmox.

 Running the terraform configuration outputs the following.
 Note that 2 additional Linux VMs are also provisioned, as they were described in the previous post, but there is no reason to get into them in this post.
 The interesting lines are the ones starting with `proxmox_vm_qemu.c-opnsense`, because these ones are about the OPNSense VM: